BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 Since a private key can be used to prove that the holder controls a specific address, it can therefore authorize transactions from the address.
 This is called a digital signature.

+One of the most important activities of the Bitcoin network is to verify that signatures are valid.

 </div>

 ## So are all my transactions encrypted?